CrypticSignal/video-quality-metrics/README.md

-# Features:
+# What does this program do?
-- Encodes a video file with every specified preset without having to manually start a new encode with each preset.
+This command line program encodes a video file (using the x264 or x265 encoder) with every specified preset without having to manually start a new encode with each preset.
 Also, for every preset that the video was encoded with, the following data is presented in a table and saved as a file named "Table.txt":
-    - Time taken to encode
+1. Time taken to encode the video (in seconds)
-    - Resulting filesize
+2. Resulting filesize (MB)
-    - Filesize compared to the original (as a percentage)
+3. Filesize compared to the original (as a percentage)
-    - Structural Similarity Index (SSIM)
+4. Structural Similarity Index (SSIM)
-    - Peak Signal-to-Noise-Ratio (PSNR)
+5. Peak Signal-to-Noise-Ratio (PSNR)
-    - [Video Multimethod Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) - a perceptual video quality assessment algorithm developed by Netflix.
+6. [Video Multimethod Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) - a perceptual video quality assessment algorithm developed by Netflix.

-    *([Here's](https://github.com/BassThatHertz/compare-x264-or-x265-presets#an-example-of-the-table-that-is-saved) an example of the table that is saved.)*
 - In addition to the above, a graph is created for each preset that the video was encoded with, showing the variation of the SSIM, PSNR and VMAF throughout the encoded video.
 [Here's](example-graph.png) an example of the graph that is created.

+# Options:
-- Choose whether you want the libx264 (H.264/AVC) or libx265 (H.265/HEVC) encoder to be used.
+- Choose whether you want the x264 (H.264/AVC) or x265 (H.265/HEVC) encoder to be used.
 - Choose the CRF value to be used.
 - You can choose whether you want the whole video to be encoded or just a certain amount of seconds.

-# How to use:
+# Usage:
 ```
 Arguments in square brackets are optional:
 usage: python compare-presets.py [-h] -f VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets